-There are some things that you don't need to bring with you, or you shouldn't bring.
+There are some things that you do not need to bring with you, or you should not bring.
 These are:

-- Fridge, heater, rice cooker, electric jug, electric iron, electric blanket, or extra furniture
+- Fridge, heater, electric jug, electric iron, electric blanket, or extra furniture

 - Fireworks

 - Bed

 - Candles or incense

-- Anything that can be consider offensive or pose undue risk
+- Anything that can be considered offensive or pose undue risk.

-- · Any kind of pet
+- Any kind of pet

 - Weapons